 All these types of bets generate increased fan interest in every aspect of the game.
 It also generates millions of dollars in gambling revenue.
 As the types of bets on the Super Bowl have grown over the years, so too has the amount of money wagered on it.
 While the NFL doesn’t encourage betting on the Super Bowl, they have to be thrilled about the increased global interest in the game.
 The league has been working hard in recent years to make the NFL a more global brand.
 It seems betting on the Super Bowl has beat the NFL itself into the consciousness of people worldwide.
 With the prevalence of online betting, people living anywhere in the world that have an internet connection can bet on the game.

 Just 20 years ago in the 1995 Super Bowl, people wagered an estimated $70 million.
 Since that time the amount bet on the game has been increasing steadily.
-Americans are predicted to wager over $4.6 billion on Super Bowl 53 and now that several US states have elected to legalize domestic sports betting, New Jersey, Mississippi, Nevada, and other states are set to win big.
+Americans were predicted to wager over $4.6 billion on Super Bowl 53 and now that several US states have elected to legalize domestic sports betting, New Jersey, Mississippi, Nevada, and various other states are set to win big.